Understanding Gender Identity | JED

 Gender vs. Sex

-When most people are born, they’re given a label of either male or female based on their genitals.
-That label is then used to define both their sex and gender.
+When most people are born, they’re categorized as either male or female.
+That designation is then used to define both their sex and gender.

-Medical professionals typically assign sex based on the appearance of a person’s genitals because they are most visible.
-The full picture of your sex, though, can’t be seen without more exploration.
-Sex is a combination of your anatomy, reproductive organs, and chromosomes.
-It’s not uncommon for sex to be more than simply male or female.
+Medical professionals typically assign a person to a particular sex based on their genitals because they are most visible.
+The full picture of a person’s sex, though, can’t be seen without more exploration.
+Sex is a combination of a person’s anatomy, reproductive organs, and chromosomes.
+In some cases, a person’s sex is not simply male or female.

 Confirming and Affirming Our Gender Identity